New brand measurement solutions to help brands measure the impact of their audience connections

 Sponsored Display campaigns on Twitch

-Advertisers use Sponsored Display to extend the reach of their brand to new audiences both on and off Amazon.
+Advertisers use Sponsored Display to extend the reach of their brand to new audiences wherever they spend their time.
 Sponsored Display ads appear on Amazon product detail pages, the Amazon home page, interactive livestreaming service Twitch, and millions of third-party websites and mobile apps.

 Aubrey announced that Amazon Ads is expanding Sponsored Display campaigns on Twitch, now including livestreams.
-Sponsored Display advertisers can reach viewers while they watch their favorite creators and seek out new content—and with over 30 million average daily visitors, Twitch viewers can certainly help brands extend their reach.
+Sponsored Display advertisers can reach viewers while they watch their favourite creators and seek out new content – and with over 30 million average daily visitors, Twitch viewers can certainly help brands extend their reach.

 Aubrey pointed out that the ad placements for Sponsored Display complement the streaming experience for Twitch viewers.
 “These placements aren’t just integrated into the Twitch livestream.
 They are part of the fabric of the content experience,” she said.